Battle of Lens: Background

 Lens is a fortified city in the historic region of Flanders, today a major city in the Pas-de-Calais region of northern France.
 The city had been captured by the French in 1647.

 The Prince de Condé rushed from Catalonia to Flanders, and an army was cobbled together from Champagne, Lorraine, and Paris.
 The French army consisted of 16,000 men, 7,000 infantry and 9,000 cavalry, as well as 18 guns.
 The Spanish army was larger, comprising 18,000 men of equal halves of infantry and cavalry and 38 guns.

 Leopold captured Lens on 17 August.

 Prelude

 On 20 August the opposing armies drew up west of Lens; the Spanish held a strong defensive position on the high ground.
 Leopold Wilhelm did not intend to fight a battle, as four of his cavalry regiments were out foraging.

-The French Army
+French Army

 The French right wing under Condé himself had 17 cavalry squadrons in two echelons.
 The center under Chatillon comprised 12 infantry battalions and six squadrons of cavalry.
 Commanded by Marshal Antoine Gramont, the left wing was composed of 16 cavalry squadrons.
-Six cavalry squadrons made up the reserve under Jean Louis d'Erlach.
+Six cavalry squadrons made up the reserve under Johann Ludwig von Erlach.
 Formation-wise, the 12 infantry battalions were drawn up in lines eight ranks-deep, with each battalion having a strength of 600–700 men.
 The cavalry was in 45 squadrons of 200 horsemen, their ranks four or five-deep.
 The French artillery, 18 guns-strong, was commanded the Comte de Cossé.